jrb00013/jrb00013/README.md

 ### **ASM OS**
 - Developed a command-line interface for an embedded OS that was 90 percent programmed in x86 ASM.

+### **Aamati: Machine Learning VST3 Audio Filtering / Layering Plugin **
+- Developed a machine learning Python script that filters and layers audio reactively in real time.
+Cross platform.

+### **JaxK Website**
+- Upcoming Full Stack React website powered with Vite and deployed with Firebase.
+Functionality is undetermined as of writing.

 ### **Keke RTOS App (Hobby Project)**
 - Developed a real-time operating system (RTOS) for stock inventory management, integrating AI and SQL for dynamic decision-making.